 Lorraine McGowen is a lead restructuring partner with over 30 years of experience representing clients from the US and internationally with entrepreneurial enthusiasm and a true passion for innovation seeking to maximize their recoveries or reduce their exposure.

-For over 30 years, Lorraine has advised leading financial institutions, syndicated lender groups, creditor committees and other parties from the U.S., Europe, Asia and Africa seeking to maximize their recovery or reduce their exposure.
-She has been the lead bankruptcy lawyer advising companies (including their boards) seeking to acquire financially distressed companies or assets.
-Lorraine interfaces with auditors, government regulators, investment bankers and others, and develops and implements mediation and litigation strategies, and negotiates reorganization plans and complex corporate and finance documents.
+Lorraine advises financial institutions, syndicated lender groups, creditor committees and other parties from the U.S., Europe, Asia and Africa who seek to maximize recovery or reduce exposure.
+She also advises investors and acquirers of companies.
+She interfaces with auditors, government regulators, investment bankers and others, and develops and implements mediation and litigation strategies, and negotiates reorganization plans and complex corporate and finance documents.

 “Veterans and military spouses may not take a traditional path to a career in the law, but they bring other strengths and skills that make them valuable hires."

 We believe that to be great at what you do, you need to be able to be yourself.
 Our commitment to inclusiveness enables our LGBTQ lawyers and staff to be authentic and to thrive.

 And top 7 in all diversity categories – Vault 2020

 Working Mother and Flex-Time Lawyers, 2019 and 11 times